 The Audit Committee was established by the Board in accordance with Section 3(a)(58)(A) of the Exchange Act to oversee our corporate accounting and financial reporting processes and audits of our financial statements.
-The Audit Committee evaluates the performance and assesses the qualifications of our independent auditors; determines and approves the engagement of the independent auditors; determines whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors; reviews and approves the retention of the independent auditors to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent auditors on our audit engagement team as required by law; reviews and approves or rejects transactions between us and any related persons; confers with management and the independent auditors regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and meets to review our annual audited financial statements and quarterly financial statements with management and the independent auditors, including a review of our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The Audit Committee evaluates the performance and assesses the qualifications of our independent auditors; determines and approves the engagement of the independent auditors; determines whether to retain or terminate the existing independent auditors to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent auditors on our audit engagement team as required by law; reviews and approves or rejects transactions between us and any related persons; confers with management and the independent auditors regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters; and meets to review our annual audited financial statements and quarterly financial statements with management and the independent auditors, including a review of our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."

 The Audit Committee is composed of three directors: Ms. Dion (Chair), Mr. Ball and Ms. Neff.
-Ms. Cameron was a member of the Audit Committee during the year ended December 31, 2022.
-The Board reviews the Nasdaq listing standards definition of independence for Audit Committee members on an annual basis and has determined that all members of the Audit Committee are independent (as independence is currently defined in Rule 5605(c)(2)(A) (i) and (ii) of the Nasdaq listing standards).
+Following the Annual Meeting, Ms. Dion will no longer serve on the Board or the Audit Committee and, if elected, Mr. Holder will serve on the Board and as Chair of the Audit Committee.
+The Board reviews the Nasdaq listing standards definition of independence for Audit Committee members on an annual basis and has determined that all members of the Audit Committee are independent (as independence is currently defined in Rule 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing standards).

-The Board has also determined that Ms. Dion qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
-The Board made a qualitative assessment of Ms. Dion's level of knowledge and experience based on a number of factors, including her formal education and experience in senior finance and accounting roles at public reporting companies.
-Ms. Dion currently also serves on the audit committee of Inhibikase Therapeutics, Inc.
+The Board has also determined that Mr. Holder qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
+The Board made a qualitative assessment of Mr. Holder's level of knowledge and experience based on a number of factors, including his formal education, certification and experience in senior finance and accounting roles at public reporting companies.